 Patient-Derived Xenograft (PDX) model process showing tumor implantation in mice to preserve human cancer traits for research

-PDX models retain the genetic and phenotypic features of the patient's original tumor, including mutations, gene expression profiles, and histological features, which makes them more predictive of human clinical responses compared to traditional cell line models.
+PDX models retain the key mutations, gene expression profiles, histological architecture, and tumour heterogeneity of the original patient sample.
+This makes them substantially more predictive of human clinical responses than standard cell line models.
+Particularly for targeted therapies and resistance studies.

-While PDX models are typically created in immunocompromised mice, recent advancements allow for the development of humanized PDX models, which incorporate human immune cells.
-These models can be particularly valuable for testing immunotherapies, such as immune checkpoint inhibitors, and studying interactions between the tumor and the immune system.
+While PDX models are typically created in immunocompromised mice, recent advances allow them to be combined with human immune cell engraftment, creating humanized PDX systems.
+These are particularly valuable for evaluating immunotherapies, such as immune checkpoint inhibitors and studying tumour-immune interactions in a patient-relevant context.

-Tumor fragments from each successive passage of a PDX model can be cryopreserved for future studies.
-This enables the development of models that can be easily re-established for additional investigations.
+Tumour fragments from each passage can be cryopreserved for future studies.
+This enables models to be re-established for follow-on studies thus preserving continuity across experimental series and reducing lead time for repeat experiments.

 To learn more about our PDX offerings or to discuss your specific research needs, please contact us.